 The Globe Folio: Tales from the Five Cities

-[EDITORS NOTE: Below is the final story of a set of six stories set on a single planet but written by four authors.
-At the bottom of this story are links to the other five stories.
+[EDITORS NOTE: Below is the final story of Act I of the Globe Folio, a set of six stories set on a single planet but written by four authors.
+At the bottom of this story are links to the other five stories in Act 1 and all the stories we’ve written so far in Act II.
 And there will be more to come.
 I promise!]

 by Matthew Cross

 The United Polity Ship Pacifica, a Naval carrier, slid towards the planet, riding down the bent space of the sun’s massive gravity well.
 Ward was a Marine, not a scientist, so she knew the general theory but not exactly how the Slide Engines worked.
 The details were classified anyway, one of many strategic advantages tightly controlled by the Polity’s military.
 With such massive military advantages, the war should have been going better.
 Raised by the Polity Navy on an academy ship, there was no one more loyal to the Polity of Unified Planets than Capt.
 Ward.
 But she knew to keep her doubts to herself.

 Shipboard duties during a Slide for a Marine were light, so Ward kept her Marines busy with constant training, surprise drills and study.
 To keep the peace with the ship’s crew, Marines also volunteered for KP, swabbing decks and other scut work, to show they weren’t just freeloaders.
 It was all in the SEAL Leadership Manual.
 “Stick to the Manual, Ward, and you won’t go far wrong,” said Commander Argyle, when pinning on her captain’s bars.

 “And when the Manual doesn’t cover it, Commander?” she remembered asking.

 “SEALs were born and bred for off-Manual, Captain.
 Achieve the objective, by any means necessary.”